MicrosoftDocs/playfab-docs/playfab-docs/features/economy-v2/quickstart.md

 > [!NOTE]
 > Putting the item into a Draft state is not required – Draft is meant for when you expect to iterate on the metadata for some period of time.
 We support the parameter "publish”, that when set to "true" will publish the item immediately.
 This could save you some call volume depending on your pattern.

 Once an Item is in Draft, you can then push it to a ‘Published’ state using the [PublishDraftItem](/rest/api/playfab/economy/catalog/publish-draft-item) endpoint (this step is handled invisibly in GameManager).
-Once an item is "Published", it's searchable and available publicly.
+Once an item is Published, it's searchable and available publicly.
 You need to use the ItemId returned from the CreateDraftItem response in order to publish.

 ### Step 4 - Do a search